hashicorp/terraform-provider-aws/website/docs/r/mediaconnect_flow.html.markdown

 * `data_transfer_subscriber_fee_percent` - (Optional) Percentage from 0-100 of the data transfer cost to be billed to the subscriber.
 * `description` - (Required) A description of the entitlement.
 This description appears only on the AWS Elemental MediaConnect console and will not be seen by the subscriber or end user.
 * `encryption` - (Optional) The type of encryption that will be used on the output that is associated with this entitlement.
 Allowable encryption types: static-key, speke.
 See [Encryption](#encryption) for more details.
-* `entitlement_status` - (Optional) An indication of whether the new entitlement should be enabled or disabled as soon as it is created.
+* `status` - (Optional) An indication of whether the new entitlement should be enabled or disabled as soon as it is created.
 If you don’t specify the entitlementStatus field in your request, MediaConnect sets it to ENABLED.
 * `name` - (Required) The name of the entitlement.
 This value must be unique within the current flow.

 ### Encryption